CharlesB91/harry-potter-quiz/README.md

 ![Quiz-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/quiz-screen.PNG)

-**Nav-Bar**
+### Nav-Bar

 - This area is only visible on the quiz screen & final page (Sorting Ceremony).
-- This features a home screen & instruction tab which allows for easy navigation and help if the user is unsure how to play or wants to return to the home screen to re start the quiz.
+- This features a home tab & instruction tab which allows for easy navigation and help if the user is unsure how to play or wants to return to the home screen to re start the quiz.

 ![Nav-Bar](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/nav-bar.PNG)

-**Score-Board & Question Counter**
+### Score-Board & Question Counter

 - This area shows 2 high contrast boxes which indicate to the user their score and which question they are on.
 - The score counter contains a correct and incorrect counter so the user can keep a track on where they are.